Dr Claire Wanless (BA, BSc, PGCE, MA, PhD)

 Background

-After a prior career in educational and web publishing, I completed my PhD on individualized religious practitioners around Hebden Bridge in West Yorkshire and am now working as a postdoctoral researcher, through a Leverhulme Early Career Fellowship.
+After a prior career in educational and web publishing, I completed my PhD on individualized religious practitioners around Hebden Bridge in West Yorkshire and am now working as a postdoctoral researcher in the School of Divinity, through a Leverhulme Early Career Fellowship.
+I am also an honorary Visiting Fellow at The Open University.

 My PhD research has been published by Bloomsbury Academic in monograph form titled: Individualized Religion: Practitioners and Their Communities (2021).
 It provides a case study of co-located religious individuals working outside of formal institutions and shows how, in the absence of top-down hierarchical structures, they are able to create their own personal religious journeys while successfully collaborating to develop and utilize community in sustainable and socially significant ways.